Warrex21187/SSH-EECS/README.md

 ```
 ssh-keygen -t ed25519
 ```
-**ssh-keygen** is the command to create a key, **-t** specify the type of key to create and **ed25519** is the encryption algorithm (*Ed25519 is preferred over RSA because it is faster, provides better security with shorter key sizes, and is considered to be more resistant to certain types of cryptographic attacks.*)
+**ssh-keygen** is the command that create a key, **-t** specify the type of key to create and **ed25519** is the encryption algorithm (*Ed25519 is preferred over RSA because it is faster, provides better security with shorter key sizes, and is considered to be more resistant to certain types of cryptographic attacks.*)

 Now that my key is set locally I needed to copy it on the server:
 ```